universalimages/rmd/README.md

 ### Rules
 - PivotPoint has to be within SafeArea and CropArea (if defined).
 - SafeArea has to be within CropArea and all RecommendedFrames.

+The default behavior for cropping should be the following:<br>
+- If the container element is larger or equal to the CropArea (or the width of the image), then the image must not be cropped.
+- If the container element is smaller or equal to the `MaxWidth` value of the SafeArea, then the image must be cropped to the safe area only.
+- If the container size is in between the two, then the behavior depends on the `Interpolation` field.
+If it is set to `linear` and the `MaxWidth` is set on the `SafeArea` tag, then the target width can be calculated with the formula:

+    CropArea:MaxWidth + ((Image width - CropArea:w) / (Image width - CropArea:MaxWidth)) * Element Width.

+ If the `Interpolation` is set to `step`, then the closest matching recommended crop should be chosen.

+All values have to be normalized to dp for the calculations.

 ### AllowedDerivates
 Currently there is only one rule: